 Another up-and-coming area is Main and Danforth in the east end.
 Again, it's close to transit.
 But it's also affordable.
 According to Chandler, this generation doesn't overspend.

 Renting out through Airbnb

 Don't overlook the many new opportunities opening up online for generation revenue streams.
 Many young people are renting a room via the online service Airbnb, which sees spare rooms rented out on a short-term basis.
 Renting out for a shorter term allows the owner to charge more than what they would to a long-term renter.
-So no wonder this option is becoming popular.
 Along with like HomeAway and VRBO owners have new potential to generate cash that can be put toward a mortgage.
 Sure, there is a time commitment with this type of rental.
 It takes a while to capture quality photographs of the property (necessary to attract rentals).

 The process of renting requires the owner to be available online and accessible to complete transactions.
 Cleaning can also take up time (though some hire professional cleaning services).
 But Toronto has become a more popular destination for American tourists as the Canadian dollar has dropped versus the American dollar of late.
 U.S. travelers are finding Toronto is a great value right now and are arriving for short vacations in droves.
 Some young buyers find they can pay 60 per cent of their mortgage in a year by renting out a room this way (assuming the room is rented up to 80 per cent of the time).

 According to a survey conducted by Airbnb over half of the people posting on the site are doing so to pay off the mortgage and help with monthly expenses.
-Profit from rental income must be reported on a tax return.
+According to the law, profit from rental income must be reported on a tax return.

 Renting out Your Parking Space